Gaglia88/gsm_repro/README.md

 To perform this comparison, a different docker machine is needed, due to the heterogeneity of the different setups.

 ##### Step 1
-Move in the `comparison` folder and run the command `start docker`, this will create and start a new docker machine called `gsm_comparison`.
+Move in the `comparison` folder and run the command `start_docker.sh`, this will create and start a new docker machine called `gsm_comparison`.

 ##### Step 2
 Inside the docker machine, move in the `comparison` folder and run the script `run_all_exp.sh`, this will process all datasets with the four frameworks.